-IFRS 7.35F

-All the Group's investments in bonds and debentures measured at amortised cost are considered to have low credit risk and the loss allowance recognised is based on the 12 months expected loss.
-Management consider "low credit risk" for listed bonds and debentures to be those with high quality external credit ratings (investment grade).
+IFRS 7.35FDebt investmentsIFRS 7.35FAll the Group's investments in bonds and debentures measured at amortised cost are considered to have low credit risk and the loss allowance recognised is based on the 12 months expected loss.
+Management consider "low credit risk" for listed bonds and debentures to be those with high quality external credit ratings (investment grade).IFRS 7.35FOther receivables Other financial assets at amortised cost include amounts due from ABC limited.
+The closing balance of the of the other receivables and debt investments at amortised costs loss

-Other receivables